Cooperative Research and Single IRB (sIRB) Review

 - The OPRS office staff conducing the pre-review will arrange for a Collaborating Investigator Agreement to be sent to all unaffiliated individuals on the team.
 NOTE: This form is always sent to your collaborators by OPRS rather than being completed by Illinois researchers.

 - The unaffiliated staff should review the one page agreement, sign, and return the signed form to the OPRS office (mail, email or fax is fine).
 NOTE: There is a signature line on the CIA for a signature from an authorized person at the investigator's institution.
 It is expected that the collaborating investigator will have this signed when their affiliated institution deems it to be necessary.
 When the form arrives without such a signature, OPRS assumes that the agreement does not require an authorized, institutional signatory.

-- Once the Collaborating Investigator Agreement is received from your independent collaborator, OPRS will arrange for this form to be signed by the University of Illinois Vice Chancellor for Research.
+- Once the Collaborating Investigator Agreement is received from your independent collaborator, OPRS will arrange for this form to be signed by the University of Illinois Vice Chancellor for Research and Innovation.

 - Once the fully executed Collaborating Investigator Agreement is in place, a copy will be kept in the IRB application file and will be sent to the research team.
 Once IRB approval is obtained, then the person(s) may engage in human subjects research as assigned.
 NOTE: when a Collaborating Investigator Agreement is required, this agreement must be in place before initial IRB approval can be granted.

 NOTE: When a University of Illinois student, faculty, or staff leave campus but continue to conduct human subjects research on an approved non-exempt IRB application, a Collaborating Investigator Agreement should be established for them.
 When an Illinois graduate student is temporarily on leave of absence or is absent without leave, the Graduate College policy will be consulted to determine whether a Collaborating Investigator Agreement is necessary.